fortio/fortio/README.md

   -r float
     	Resolution of the histogram lowest buckets in seconds (default 0.001) -redirect-port int
-    	Redirect all incoming traffic to https URL (need ingress to work properly). -1 means off. (default 8081) -static-dir string
+    	Redirect all incoming traffic to https URL (need ingress to work properly) -1 means off. (default 8081)
+  -static-dir string
     	Absolute path to the dir containing the static files dir -stdclient